France lures London bankers with extra expat tax break

 France's financial sector has often complained of government ambivalence towards the industry, which is subject to high taxes and sometimes hostile remarks from politicians.

-But Paris sees an opportunity in last month's Brexit vote, the regulatory implications of which place a huge question mark over London's place as the centre of Europe's banking business.
+But Paris sees an opportunity in last month's Brexit vote, the regulatory implications of which place a huge question mark over London's place as the center of Europe's banking business.

 "We are bringing solutions today to companies that are asking questions and expecting answers to prepare for the future," Valls said to enthusiastic applause from the audience of senior bankers and finance chiefs.

-He said France's already favourable tax regime for expatriates and French nationals returning from stints abroad would in future be applicable for their first eight years in France, up from five currently.
+He said France's already favorable tax regime for expatriates and French nationals returning from stints abroad would in future be applicable for their first eight years in France, up from five currently.

 The scheme includes deductions for non-salary perks like employers paying for employees' children's school fees and for revenue earned on capital held abroad.